We’re very grateful to Isobel for this truly honest account of how having a child with liver disease has affected her:

 It has taken me an awfully long time to sit down and write this blog.
 I had a blank canvas: no time limit, no word limit, no deadlines, no titles, just a blank sheet and a post-liver transplant baby.
 I write regularly, happily and freely, whether it’s a piece for a national paper or a short scrappy piece to accompany a picture of my toddler on Instagram.
 However, this blog has really confronted me: mainly because I wanted to write about mental health, in us, the parents or the care-givers of a child who suffers from childhood liver disease, whether pre-or-post-transplant.
 And as somebody who is now seeking help for what feels like a whole gamut of mental health issues following my daughter’s diagnosis with biliary atresia and subsequent decline into transplant – and post-transplant life- I wanted this piece to matter, to resonate and to possibly help others who read it, even if its to simply reassure you that you’re not alone.

 Luna is my first and only child.
-She turned two on 23 December.
 She is also the child I never thought I would have: it didn’t feel as though children would be a part of my future, I just didn’t think I wanted them.
 Until of course, she came along, and that love you feel for your own child that crumples your knees and makes you vulnerable, hits you as they’re placed in your arms.
 Like most parents, all I dreamed of was a healthy child, but something before she was even born rankled me and worried away at me.
 She was in hospital for a few days following her birth, then we were both discharged and life with a newborn began…for a few days.
 The biliary atresia diagnosis came around her third week of life, and mainly because my teenage years were fraught with really intensely bad hypochondria (which everyone found hysterically funny but now most of my family members find quite useful!) which meant I literally absorbed medical dictionaries like most girls my age would read Just Seventeen magazine.
 Therefore, I had an inkling (and a parental instinct) that something was ‘off’ with Luna and insisted with a clenched jaw and steel in my voice, that not only did she have to go straight to A&E but also have all those split-bilirubin tests that they don’t tell you about when you’re dealing with neonate jaundice.
 Anyway, a long story short, she had BA and despite a very early Kasai operation, sadly it didn’t work for her and she was listed for transplant when she was around nine months old as a priority due to no flow in her portal vein and various other terrifying end-stage liver disasters.
-She was given her gift of life on 7 November, on her third call, and we are now about 15 months post.
+She was given her gift of life on her third call, before her first birthday and we are now about five years post.
 It has not been easy, straightforward or restful.
 However, the curve has switched from one that felt like it was declining as fast as a rollercoaster, to an upwards curve, steadily reaching better health, better liver numbers and a greater sense of normality that was really compounded by the removal, finally, of her Hickman line.

 You, as parents and caregivers of children with liver disease, know about the constant walk you share with Fear and his best mate, Anxiety.
 You will be familiar with the constant heart jolt of adrenaline when you’re waiting for liver numbers or trying to read the screen in an ultrasound suite.
 You’ll know all too well how it feels when your liver review date looms large.
 You’ll also be familiar with the endless stays in hospital: with the timelessness of it; the vortex of doing nothing but everything; the constant lack of peace and quiet and normality and food and fresh air and just being at home, being normal.
 You’ll know what it feels like when your friends with ‘normal’ children weep about taking them for their (live) vaccines- MMR, Rotavirus, and so on, vaccines that our babies can no longer have.
 You’ll probably also know that sadness that comes with having to fill in DLA forms and health care plans, and how gut wrenching it feels when that person leading the toddler group asks whether anyone has sniffles or cold sores or chicken pox as there is an ‘immunocompromised child amongst us’.
 Or how you long for ‘normal’ when your child’s school or nursery fires a round-robin email asking parents to be particularly vigilant about illnesses due to health complications of a child in their peer group and all you think is: ‘Where is my healthy baby?’ and if you’re anything like me, the worst question of all: ‘what did I do wrong?’.